AndreiChertkov/tetradat/README.md

 ## Usage

 Run `python manager.py ARGS`, then see the outputs in the terminal and results in the `result` folder.
-Before starting the new calculation, you can completely delete or rename the `result` folder.
-A new `result` folder will be created automatically in this case.
+Before starting the new calculation, you can completely delete or rename the `result` folder; a new `result` folder will be created automatically in this case.

 The calls with the following `ARGS` may be performed:

 - `python manager.py --task check --kind data --data imagenet`

 - `python manager.py --task check --kind model --data imagenet --model alexnet`

+- `python manager.py --task check --kind model --data imagenet --model vgg16`

 - `python manager.py --task check --kind model --data imagenet --model vgg19`

+- `python manager.py --task attack --kind attr --data imagenet --model vgg19 --model_attr vgg16`

+- `python manager.py --task attack --kind bs1 --data imagenet --model vgg19`

 > To run the code on the cluster, we used the `zhores_run.sh` bash script (in this case, the console output will be saved in a file `zhores_out.txt`).